peterjc/biopython_workshop/reading_sequence_files/README.rst

 to get a sub-sequence or a single letter.

-**Exercise**: Using ``SeqIO.parse(...)`` in a for loop, for each record print out the identifier, the first 10 letters of each sequences, the last 10 letters. e.g.:
+**Exercise**: Using ``SeqIO.parse(...)`` in a for loop, for each record print out the identifier, the first 10 letters of each sequences, and the last 10 letters. e.g.:

 .. sourcecode::	console